schollz/chickencam/README.md

 ## Run chicken web server

 This can run on a separate computer.
-First install [Go1.7+](https://golang.org/dl/).

 ```
 git clone https://github.com/schollz/chickencam.git